Ahmad Yani-class frigate: Operational history

 In 1992, KRI Ki Hajar Dewantara, along with KRI Yos Sudarso and KRI Teluk Banten intercepted the Portuguese ship Lusitania Expresso in East Timor.
 Col. Widodo, deputy assistant of the Indonesian Navy´s Eastern Fleet, told Radio Republik Indonesia from aboard the Indonesian warship KRI Yos Sudarso that the ferry entered Indonesian waters at 5:28 a.m. local time on March 11, 1992.
-At 6:07, the Lusitania Expresso had traveled 2 to 3 nmi into Indonesian territory and Captain Luis Dos Santos (Lusitania Expressos captain) was ordered to leave immediately.
+At 6:07, the Lusitania Expresso had travelled 2 to 3 nmi into Indonesian territory and Captain Luis Dos Santos (Lusitania Expressos captain) was ordered to leave immediately.
 Col. Widodo said the Portuguese ship captain obeyed the order and turned his ship around and headed back to sea.